Mackenzie-OO7/TIAscope/README.md

 # Welcome to TIAscope!

-Your one-stop guide to managing your assets on celestia
+Your one-stop guide to managing your assets on Celestia.